Ray Krebbs: Original series

-Ray worked for Jock maintaining Southfork as its ranch foreman.
+Ray worked for Jock, maintaining Southfork as its ranch foreman.
 Initially, Ray was a bit of a rogue, dating the much younger Lucy Ewing on the sly, and collaborating with J.R.
-Ewing to break up J.R's younger brother Bobby and his new wife (and Ray's old flame) Pamela Barnes.
+Ewing to break up J.R.'s younger brother Bobby and his new wife (and Ray's old flame), Pamela Barnes.
 Despite this, Ray had a good heart and became a trusted and upstanding friend of the Ewing family.
 Eventually, Amos Krebbs showed up in Dallas in 1980 and revealed that he was not Ray's father, reading out information in Margaret Hunter's diary to Jock Ewing, which revealed that Jock was Ray's father.
 Jock welcomed Ray into the Ewing family and publicly acknowledged Ray as his son.
-Because of the incestuous implications, Ray's prior relationship with Lucy was never referenced again.

-Ray eventually found happiness with the politician and the widow of former Texas governor Sam Culver, Donna Culver Krebbs, and they married in 1981, but the marriage began to collapse, and in 1985, they separated.
-Donna found out she was pregnant, and Ray tried to reconcile with her, but she refused.
-During the "Dream Season", Ray and Donna adopted a deaf boy named Tony after Donna miscarried their child with Down syndrome; the storyline included Ray initially wanting Donna to get an abortion.
-By 1987, they had divorced, and Donna had given birth to a daughter named Margaret Krebbs, named after Ray's deceased mother.
+Because of the incestuous implications, Ray eventually found happiness with the politician and widow of former Texas governor Sam Culver, Donna Culver Krebbs, and they married in 1981.